-The Tennessee Department of Transportation’s Partners For Pollinators is a collaboration between the Tennessee Department of Environment and Conservation, the Tennessee Department of Agriculture, Tennessee State Parks, and consultants such as landscape architects and ecologists.
+The Tennessee Department of Transportation’s Partners For Pollinators Working Group is a multi-agency collaboration between four State of Tennessee agencies (Tennessee Department of Transportation, Tennessee Department of Environment and Conservation, the Tennessee Department of Agriculture, the Tennessee Wildlife Resources Agency), non-profit partners, and consultants such as landscape architects and ecologists.

 Partners For Pollinators Projects